 Plantar Fascia Release

-Plantar fascia release surgery involves cutting part of the plantar fascia ligament to release tension and relieve inflammation of the ligament (plantar fasciitis).
-Your doctor can use medicine that numbs the area (local anesthetic) for the procedure.
+Plantar fascia release surgery involves cutting part of the plantar fascia ligament to release tension on the ligament.
+The anesthesia may make you sleep.
+Or it may just numb the area being worked on.
 Plantar fascia release can be done by cutting the area (open surgery) or by inserting instruments through small incisions (endoscopic surgery).

-If you have endoscopic surgery, you can begin limited weight-bearing immediately and can begin wearing normal shoes again as soon as it is comfortable.
+If you have endoscopic surgery, you may be able to do limited weight-bearing soon after surgery.
+You may also begin wearing normal shoes again as soon as it is comfortable.
 Most people return to their normal activities in 3 to 6 weeks.

 Why It Is Done